 - Once logged in, click your user name (on the upper right) to navigate to your account settings.

 Under API Key, click copy to clipboard to retrieve the access key you'll need in the CLI:

 Always keep your API key a secret!
 If your key is accidentally revealed, you can always regenerate it at any time.
 You can also remove the API key if you no longer want to push packages via the CLI.

 At a command prompt, run the following command, replacing the key with the value copied in step 3:

 nuget push AppLogger.184.108.40.206.nupkg 47be3377-c434-4c29-8576-af7f6993a54b -Source https://www.nuget.org/api/v2/package

 You should then see something like the following:

 In your account on nuget.org, click Manage my packages to see the one that you just published; you'll also receive a confirmation email.
-Note that it might take a while for your package to be indexed and appear in search results where others can find it, during which time you'll see the following message on your package page will show the message below:
+Note that it might take a while for your package to be indexed and appear in search results where others can find it.
+During that time your package page will show the message below:

-Virus scanning: Before being made public, all packages uploaded to nuget.org are scanned for viruses and rejected if any viruses are found.
+Virus scanning: All packages uploaded to nuget.org are scanned for viruses and rejected if any viruses are found.
 All packages listed on nuget.org are also scanned periodically.